shabab-kabir/shabab-kabir/README.md

 - 💬 Ask me about my journey in Quantum Computing, Music Composition, and how technology intersects with the arts.
 - 📫 How to reach me: Email me at kabirsha@grinnell.edu or connect with me on LinkedIn [here](https://linkedin.com/in/shabab-kabir).
 - 😄 Pronouns: He/They
-- ⚡ Fun fact: I've been a freelance Music Composer & Digital Artist since 2016, creating emotionally resonant compositions and digital art.
+- ⚡ Fun fact: My favorite food is sushi!

 Feel free to browse through my repositories to see my work.
 If you're interested in quantum technologies or the intersection of technology and arts, let's connect!